revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Maven uses Convention over Configuration which means developers are not required to create build process themselves. and they dont have to mention each and every configuration details.
+- Maven uses Convention over Configuration which means developers are not required to create build process themselves. and they don’t have to mention each and every configuration details.

 </blockquote>
 </details>